InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Results

-\paragraph{Reconstruction vs. Perception} As observed in previous super-resolution literature, there is often a trade-off between distortion metrics (PSNR, SSIM) and perceptual metrics (FID, KID).
-Bicubic interpolation achieves the highest PSNR (28.77 dB) and SSIM (0.7153) because it acts as a conservative low-pass filter, minimizing pixel-wise squared error.
-However, this comes at the cost of high-frequency detail, resulting in significantly worse perceptual scores (FID 90.13).

-Standard SR3 generates realistic textures but suffers from severe boundary artifacts when applied to large scenes via independent patching, leading to the worst RMSE (37.05) and PSNR (16.75).
-Incorporating our proposed fusion mechanism, InfScene-SR significantly reduces reconstruction error compared to the baseline SR3 (RMSE from 37.05 to 24.89) while maintaining the generative capability.
+Table~\ref{tab:quantitative_evaluation} summarizes the reconstruction fidelity and perceptual quality metrics.
+Our results reflect the well-established perception-distortion trade-off~\cite{blau_perception-distortion_2018}: distortion metrics like PSNR and SSIM inherently favor conservative methods that suppress high-frequency detail, while generative approaches that synthesize realistic textures are penalized despite superior perceptual quality~\cite{srgan_2017, fsrnet_2018, pixelsr_2017}.
+Bicubic interpolation exemplifies this---as a low-pass filter, it avoids generating new content, achieving the highest PSNR (28.77\,dB) and SSIM (0.7153) but the worst perceptual score (FID 90.13).
+Standard SR3 generates realistic textures but suffers from severe boundary artifacts via independent patching and concatenation, leading to the worst RMSE (37.05) and PSNR (16.75\,dB).
+Our InfScene-SR significantly reduces reconstruction error compared to SR3 (RMSE from 37.05 to 24.89) while maintaining generative capability.

-Most importantly, InfScene-SR achieves the best perceptual quality, obtaining the lowest FID (33.09) and KID (0.0117).
-This demonstrates that our method generates imagery that is statistically closest to the real high-resolution distribution, effectively balancing structural consistency with textural fidelity.
+Most importantly, InfScene-SR achieves the best perceptual quality with the lowest FID (33.09) and KID (0.0117), demonstrating that our method produces imagery statistically closest to the real high-resolution distribution, effectively balancing structural consistency with textural fidelity.